LorenzoCattarino/DENV_risk_maps/README.md

 To make predictions at a finer resolution than the data, spatial disaggregation and Expectation Maximization were employed.
 First, a bootstrap sample of the original data was created.
 This was achieved using a spatially explicit approach which allowed to spatially segregate the points inside the bootstrap samples from the points outside the bootstrap sample.
 Then the admin unit level covariates of the bootstrap sample were spatially disaggregated to 20 km resolution (arbitrary choice of resolution, representing a trade-off between increasing resolution and reducing computational time).
 A RF model was then trained to the 20 km resolution bootstrap samples (training set) and validated against the data points not present in the bootstrap samples (validation set).

 ## Uncertainty
-Predictions are the average of across 200 random forest models fitted to different bootstrap samples of the original dataset.
+Predictions are the average across 200 random forest models fitted to different bootstrap samples of the original data.